Hemanthreddykasu/hello-world/README.md

 # hello-world

-I have been tring to learn github. please help me out.
+I have been trying to learn github. please help me out.